Employer Liability: Michigan

 Federal law and guidance on this subject should be reviewed together with this section.

-- Under both the LMA or PERA, if an unfair labor practice is found, employers may be subject to penalties, including injunctive relief, reporting requirements, and other remedies deemed appropriate under those Acts.
+- Under the LMA, if an unfair labor practice is found, employers may be subject to penalties, including injunctive relief, reporting requirements, and other remedies deemed appropriate.
 See Employer Unfair Labor Practices and Penalties.

 - Employers in Michigan may not engage in lockouts unless proper notice procedures are followed.
-See Employer Lockouts-Private Employers.
+See Employer Lockouts.

 - In Michigan, employers involved in a strike or lockout are prohibited from knowingly employing strikebreakers or from hiring workers from out of the state to replace striking or locked out workers for purposes of strike-breaking.
 See Illegal Strikebreaking.